 When they see what others have achieved when they made a chance, they’ll want to achieve the same.
 The concept is envy.

 But still, making the change a reality is not necessarily a slam dunk.
 If it were easy, everyone would do it.
 Since, however, this is what you help people do—and what you have a track record of doing—you can guide them around the many pitfalls that can get in the way.
 (Remind the young Jedi never to underestimate the dark side.)

-Not only does this establish you as scarce and differentiated solution, but also as a straight shooter who’s on their side.
-Do so and they’ll start to believe you, and trust you and the solution that much more.
-Some sellers get this far, but miss this step.
-When that happens, the buyer “sees” the solution and they understand that the return on investment case is compelling, but they still doubt they can achieve it.
+This not only establishes you as scarce and differentiated solution, but also as a straight shooter who’s on their side.
+Do so and they’ll start to believe you and trust you and the solution that much more.
+Some sellers get this far but miss this step.
+When that happens, the buyer “sees” the solution and understands the ROI case is compelling, but they still doubt they can achieve it.
 Sometimes they think they can achieve it without you.

-An outcome of insight selling is to help them see that your knowledge, your collaboration, and your partnership in the journey is essential for their success.
+An outcome of insight selling is to help them see that your knowledge, collaboration, and partnership in the journey is essential for their success.